lucasbasquerotto/ctl/README.md

 # (Under Construction) Controller Layer

-This repository corresponds to the controller layer used to deploy projects.
+This repository corresponds to the controller layer and is used to deploy projects.
 This is the top layer and is responsible to manage and deploy projects.
 After setting up this layer, you can start deploying projects, according to the projects defined in the [main environment repository](#main-environment-repository).

 The deployment of a specific project is done by the cloud layer, which uses the [variables](#controller-output-vars) generated in the [preparation step](#controller-preparation-step) of this layer (controller).